-What is Addiction Intervention?
+What is an Alcohol Intervention?

 A loved one can help set this up by talking with a counsellor or an addiction treatment agency.
 Having a neutral, compassionate and trained individual to help guide this process and be there for the person you are worried about can be calming and help keep this productive and helpful.
-An addiction intervention can become a shouting match leaving everyone defensive, which is common among families with someone who is addicted, so keeping it moving in productive ways may require outside help.
+An alcohol intervention can become a shouting match leaving everyone defensive, which is common among families with someone who is addicted, so keeping it moving in productive ways may require outside help.

 How addiction intervention works